peterhurford/yagpi2/README.md

 ![](http://puu.sh/lpqwM/472669578f.png)

-The webhook should receive "Pull Request".
+The webhook should receive the individual events "Pull Request" and "Issues".

 ## Customization